lucid-wei/g-cubed_teaching_model/docs/4model_files.md

 {:toc}
 </details>

-The G-Cubed model requires a number of files to run.
-These files are organised into a folder with a set of subfolders.
-The gcubed package will load these files and produce certain outputs into this folder.
+A specific version of a G-Cubed model requires a number of files to run.
+These files are organised into a root directory with a set of subdirectories.
+The gcubed package will load these files and produce certain outputs into this root directory.

-The lower-case names of the subfolders are built-in for this particular model, and should not be changed during typical usage.
-The capitalised names of folder and files can be altered at your discretion, depending on your use case.
+All directories have lower-case names.
+This must not be changed because G-Cubed is case sensitive.

 The names that include parts like <PART> are to be substituted as follows:
-* <VERSION> replace with the version of the model, e.g. '2R', '20C', etc.
+* <VERSION> replace with the version of the model, e.g. `2R`, `20C`, etc.
-* <NUMBER> replace with the number of the model, e.g. '169', '170'.
+* <BUILD> replace with the <BUILD> of the model, e.g. `169`, `170`, `17log` etc.

 The model version and the model number need to match their values in the CONFIGURATION.CSV file that is in the ROOT_DIRECTORY.